javadasoodeh/CV/machine_learning_basic/Introduction_To_Supervised_Learning/INTRODUCTION_TO_SUPERVISED_LEARNING.md

-# Section 2.1: An Introduction to Supervised Learning
+## Introduction to Supervised Learning

 In supervised learning, we train a model on a labeled dataset, which means each training example is paired with an output label.
-The goal of supervised learning is to enable the model to learn the mapping between inputs and outputs, so it can make accurate predictions on new, unseen data.
+The goal of supervised learning is to **enable the model to learn the mapping between inputs and outputs**, so it can make accurate predictions on new, unseen data.
 It is called supervised learning because the process of an algorithm learning from the training dataset can be thought of as a teacher supervising the learning process.
 We know the correct answers, and the algorithm iteratively